-Minnetonka High Potential Services offers three levels of service to elementary students and teachers.
+Minnetonka High Potential Services offers service to elementary students and teachers.

-Level 1 service is designed to provide differentiated experiences for intellectually gifted students, 1st through 5th grade.
-Small groups of identified students meet once a week for Wings.
+Wings is designed to provide differentiated experiences for intellectually gifted students in grades 1-5.
+Small groups of identified students meet once a week.
 The interdisciplinary curriculum focuses on creative and critical thinking and 21st century skills.
 Wings also provides a safe environment where students feel comfortable expressing their thoughts and ideas.

-Level 2 service is designed to offer enrichment to any student with specific talents and/or interests.
+Minnetonka also offers academic enrichment services to any student with specific talents and/or interests.
 High Potential paraprofessionals, under the supervision of HP staff, run this portion of the programming.
 Students participate in Independent Investigations, an enrichment program designed to provide opportunities for students to investigate a special area of interest.
 Students develop a project and share their findings.

 Beginning in fourth grade, students who demonstrate high performance in math (based on NWEA Tests) may join an accelerated math class, which completes the fourth, fifth and sixth grade math curriculum during fourth and fifth grade.

 Advanced reading opportunities are also available to students who demonstrate high performance in reading (based on NWEA Tests).
 Students may participate in Literature Circles including Jr. Great Books and The Classics.
 Literature circles provide individualized reading support and opportunities for students to read above their grade level and discuss projects.
 This is provided as part of Level 3 services.